-“Jennifer,” she replied, “sometimes the most difficult kids to parent make the most interesting adults.”
+“Jennifer,” Abigail Disney replied, “sometimes the most difficult kids to parent make the most interesting adults.”

-With that many children I knew Abigail Disney knew what she was talking about.
+With that many children, I was sure Abigail Disney knew what she was talking about.

-She is one of the most interesting adults I know.
-And she was, honestly, a card-carrying member of the difficult kids club.
-With such a strong will and so many opinions, she was not an easy child to parent.
+She’s one of the most interesting adults I know.
+And she was, honestly, a card-carrying member of the Difficult Kid Club.
+Strong-willed and opinionated, she was not an easy child to parent.

 So if you’re in the throes of parenting difficult kids, what do you do?

 Abigail Disney was right.
 Difficult kids become interesting adults.
-If we parent our difficult kids with self-forgiveness, humor, and patience, we get to watch them grow into interesting adults.
+If we parent our difficult kids with self-forgiveness, humor, and patience, we get to reap the rewards later on.

 Published: May 11, 2020